dhalatsis/sigmod2018/README.md

 * The team members would like to thank professor Yannis Ioannidis (University of Athens, Madgik Lab, Athena RC) for motivating them.

-Nikolopoulos Evangelos <vgnikolop@di.uoa.gr>, University of Athens, Department of Informatics and Telecommunications

 ## About

 This **Join queries** project was developed at **Spring of 2018** for the **ACM SIGMOD Programming Contest 2018**.
 For more information on the contest, please visit [the contest's website](http://sigmod18contest.db.in.tum.de/index.shtml).